 Your dog is highly prone to seizures if it is:

 - Saint Bernard

-2. Golden Retriever has various health risks such as epilepsy, heart disease, elbow dysplasia, and hypothyroidism.
+Golden retrievers have various health risks such as epilepsy, heart disease, elbow dysplasia, and hypothyroidism.

 In addition to their various health conditions, these dog breeds have something in common.
 They are prone to epilepsy which increases their risk of experiencing frequent seizures.

 How do you discover that your dog is about to have a seizure, has an attack, or has just recovered from one?
 Here are some symptoms that occur before, during, and after a seizure.

 During this stage, also known as the pre-ictal phase, you will notice that your dog is whining, nervous, restless, or salivating.
 It might also seem confused and dizzy and may hide from you.

 Also known as the ictal phase, it is the stage where your dog will be experiencing the actual seizure.
 It will exhibit some symptoms such as loss of consciousness, drooling, foaming, jerking, tongue chewing, and collapsing.

 When they experience a full-blown seizure known as grand mal, they lose consciousness, seem paralyzed, and become unresponsive with their head drawn backward.
 Excess salivation, involuntary urination, and defecation occur.